jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 I do wonder at this point, though, whether I can do a GET request to the Feedbacks endpoint mentioned earlier.
 I try just requesting it via cURL, but get an error an invalid token.
 Presumably, I need to include some header or another for the endpoint to accept it.
 I'll try again via the dev tools, but first the zero-star rating (just in case I muck something up).
 I update the rating entry in the replayed request's body to 0 and hit send.
 Success!
 The ID on the response to this one is 9, suggesting that the feedback items are indeed stored with sequential IDs.

+{{< figure src="Solved_zero_stars.png" title="One down, many to go." alt="A screenshot of the OWASP Juice Shop's challenge completion banner, stating that the "Zero Stars" challenge was completed successfully." >}}

 ### While I'm Here

 Looking through the list of challenges for others that I can probably do while I'm here, I notice 'CAPTCHA Bypass', which is about submitting 10 or more instances of feedback within 20 seconds.
 Given that I could already replay the initial submission to do it once, if I can just repeat that same request in a for loop in a script, that should be trivial.
 I also discover that Firefox very helpfully actually provides an option to put the correct cURL command to repeat the request onto the clipboard.
 So, between that and a sliver of Powershell, that challenge is also already solved.
 The precise command used was: